stqumat/stqumat.github.io/service.md

 Referee:
 ------
-A serious and detailed refereeing work usually takes me more than 6 months, which I have done for
+A serious refereeing work usually takes me more than 6 months, which I have done for
 * Journal of Differential Geometry, and
 * Journal of Algebraic Geometry, etc.